radix-io/hands-on/README.md

 I/O from each process, but one of them performs better than the other.
 Which one has the fastest I/O?
 Why?

+## hello-io

+Here's a quick introduction to both the MPI-IO interface and how to run programs on these machines.
+Demonstrates basic MPI datatype usage to describe noncontiguous accesses in both memory and file.

 ## Array

 The presentation will walk you through several interfaces for writing an array